commongroundnl/projectideas/README.md

 # projectideas
-List of project ideas for group coding at Common Ground Coworking
+List of project ideas for group coding at Common Ground Coworking.
+Create a PR and submit your ideas!